 The President of TTU shall designate the Vice Provost for Student Life to be responsible for the development and continuing implementation of these programs.

 All documents on programs referenced herein are on file in the Office of the President.
 The university will annually distribute in writing to each employee, and to each student who is taking one or more classes for any type of academic credit except for continuing education units, regardless of the length of the student's program of study, the following:

 a.
 Standards of conduct that clearly prohibit the unlawful possession, use, or distribution of alcohol and illicit drugs by faculty, staff, and students on TTU property or as part of any officially sponsored TTU activities;

 b.
 A description of the applicable legal sanctions under local, state, or federal law for the unlawful possession or distribution of illicit drugs and alcohol;

 c.
 A description of the health risks associated with the use of illicit drugs and the abuse of alcohol;

 e.
-A clear statement that the institution will impose sanctions on faculty, staff, and/or students (consistent with local.
-State, and Federal law), and a description of those sanctions, up to and including expulsion or termination of employment and referral for prosecution, for violations of the standards of conduct required by paragraph 2.b.1(i).
+A clear statement that the institution will impose sanctions on faculty, staff, and/or students (consistent with local, state, and federal law), and a description of those sanctions, up to and including expulsion or termination of employment and referral for prosecution, for violations of the standards of conduct required by paragraph 2.a.

-The university will conduct a biennial review of the TTU drug prevention program to determine its effectiveness and implement changes to the program(s) if they are needed and to ensure that the sanction required by paragraph (2.b.1.ii) are consistently enforced.
+The university will conduct a biennial review of the TTU drug prevention program to determine its effectiveness and implement changes to the program(s) if they are needed and to ensure that the sanctions required by paragraph (2.b) are consistently enforced.